hermannm/hermannm.dev/content/libraries/devlog.md

 log output format.
 When Go added structured logging to its standard library, I took the opportunity to write my own log handler.
 Using an
 [amazing guide](https://github.com/golang/example/blob/1d6d2400d4027025cb8edc86a139c9c581d672f7/slog-handler-guide/README.md)
-written by one of the Go maintainers, I created _devlog_, a structured logging handler with an output format designed for readability in local development.
+written by one of the Go maintainers, I created _devlog_, a structured log handler with an output format designed for readability in local development.
 I now use this in all my Go projects where I need logging.

 Later, I started writing more and more Rust (see [gadd](/gadd)), and there too I found myself missing nicer log output formats.
 So I decided to write my own log subscriber for _tracing_, one of